 They then decided on which leaf they would use where and Mini stuck his on using a Bostik Extra Strength Sticki Dots.

 Maxi being a little older is getting more and more proficient on using a glue gun.
-We use the Tec305-LT12 Low Melt gun from Glue Guns Direct.
+We use a low melt glue gun.

 Both carried on round until the wreath was covered in leaves and you couldn’t see the paper plate at all.